Driver Education Endorsement

 Instructor: Vonnie Colvin 434 395 2452 or email at email@example.com

-It will be mid-March before the courses are "posted."
-The easiest way is to contact the Registrar's Office (434.395.2580) and tell them you want to take Health 301 and 302 over the summer.
+The easiest way to register is contact the Registrar's office -- 434/395-2580 -- and tell them you want to take Health 301 this fall.
+(You will register for the intersession Health 302 at a later date.
 The fees for classes can be found at: http://www.longwood.edu/studentaccounts/20960.htm.
-If you are an in-state resident, make sure you complete the form (the Registrar's Office will tell you about it) to ensure you pay in-state fees.
-You do NOT need to apply to Longwood -- you will just be taking 6 credit hours with us this summer.
+If you are an in-state resident, make sure you complete the form (the Registrar's office will tell you about it) to ensure you pay in-state fees.
+You do NOT need to apply to Longwood -- you will just be taking 6 credits with us fall and intersession.

-1) Most of your materials (including the text which is on CD) is provided free of charge by the Virginia Department of Education.
-You will need to purchase a workbook from our bookstore -- last fall it was less than $5.
-I will see if the State has any changes and then have the workbooks in the bookstore in early June.
+- Most of your materials (including the text which is online) are provided free of charge by the Virginia Department of Education.
+You will need to purchase a workbook and an administrataive guide from our bookstore -- last summer it was less than $10.

-2) In addition to the tuition costs, there is a $100 course fee for Health 302.
-That covers the use of University cars and expenses for field trips, etc.
+- In addition to the tuition costs, there is a $100 course fee for HLTH 302.
+That covers the use of university cars and expenses for field trips, etc. There "may" be a $35 fee for the on-line course, but I will know more about that later.

 Become Endorsed to Teach Driver Education